treyhunner/treyhunner.github.com/source/_posts/2021-08-25-how-to-sort-a-dictionary-in-python.markdown

 So if you plan to populate a dictionary with some specific data and then leave that dictionary as-is, all you need to do is make sure that original data is in the order you'd like.

-If our input data is already ordered correctly, our dictionary will end up ordered correctly as well.
 For example if we have a CSV file of US state abbreviations and our file is ordered alphabetically by state name, our dictionary will be ordered the same way:

 ```pycon